rugbyprof/2143-ObjectOrientedProgramming/Assignments/03-AsciiShop.md

-# Homework 3 - AsciiShop
+# Program 1 - AsciiShop
 Due on github by ***Thursday March 3<sup>rd</sup>*** by class time.

 ### Requirements